 I struggled to understand why a loving God would allow such a tragedy to occur to me, His faithful servant.
 I was angry with God.
 The world was dark, and living was a painful experience for me.
 I was suicidal.

 One night I was in one of the bushes in England, totally dejected and deeply embedded in evil thoughts.
 Unexpectedly I heard a text message ringtone; the first message I had had for a while.
 The two-sentence message was from my old friend who wanted to know if I was okay.
 That simple message not only lifted my spirit but took me out of that dark place.

 By the grace of God, my life did not fall off the cliff.
 To cope with my emotional trauma, I devoted myself to fasting, praying, meditating, and learning from others who had been through tough times.

 My transcendent moment happened on a particular night when the emotional trauma was almost unbearable.
 In an instant, the feelings of pain and anguish were replaced by peace beyond measure.
 My perception of life took a complete turnaround.
 Everything around me seemed terrific.
 Life seemed and felt beautiful like never before.

-As I wondered what had just happened to me, I heard a small calm voice from God saying, “today I have baptized you in my love.”
+As I wondered what had just happened to me, I heard a small calm voice from God saying, “today I have baptised you in my love.”
 On that night, my spiritual eyes were opened.
 My life was filled with gratitude, humility, and concern for others.
 Beneath the wreckage of my broken life, I found something precious and eternally true.
 I found the love of God!

-Founder and Executive Director
+Founder & Executive Director